“Vermicomposting is a process in which the earthworms convert the organic waste into manure rich in high nutritional content.”

-Now prepare a fine bedding by adding partially decomposed cow dung, dried leaves and other biodegradable wastes collected from fields and kitchen.
-Distribute evenly on the sand layer.
+- Now prepare fine bedding by adding partially decomposed cow dung, dried leaves and other biodegradable wastes collected from fields and kitchen.
+Distribute them evenly on the sand layer.

 - Continue adding both the chopped bio-waste and partially decomposed cow dung layer-wise into the tank up to a depth of 0.5-1.0 ft.

-- Once, after adding all the bio-wastes, release the earthworm species over the mixture and cover the compost mixture with dry straw or gunny bags.
+- After adding all the bio-wastes, release the earthworm species over the mixture and cover the compost mixture with dry straw or gunny bags.

-- Sprinkle water on the regular basis to maintain the moisture content of the compost.
+- Sprinkle water on a regular basis to maintain the moisture content of the compost.

 - Cover the tank with a thatch roof to prevent the entry of ants, lizards, mouse, snakes, etc. and protect the compost from rainwater and direct sunshine.

 - Have a frequent check to avoid the compost from overheating.
-Maintain a proper moisture and temperature by turnings and subsequent staking.
+Maintain proper moisture and temperature.

-After the 24th day, around 4000 to 5000 new worms are introduced and the entire raw material is turned into the vermicompost in the form of worm excreta.
+After the 24th day, around 4000 to 5000 new worms are introduced and the entire raw material is turned into the vermicompost.

 - Improves the physical structure of the soil.

-- Increases the fertility and water resisting in the soil.
+- Vermicomposting increases the fertility and water-resistance of the soil.

-- Helps with germination, plant growth, and crop yield.
+- Helps in germination, plant growth, and crop yield.